-1 Subsection (c) creates a limited right to review of non-final agency action.
-2 3 SECTION 502.
-REVIEW OF AGENCY ACTION OTHER THAN ORDER.
-A 4 person otherwise qualified under this [article] is entitled to judicial review of agency rules and 5 final agency action other than an order if the action is ripe.
-Factors to be considered in making 6 the determination are whether the agency has taken final action that involves a concrete, specific 7 legal issue and whether postponement of judicial review will subject the person to irreparable 8 harm.
-9 Comment 10 11 This section seeks to recognize the prudential exception to finality and ripeness 12 sometimes recognized for rules and other types of agency action by agencies such as rules, 13 advisory letters and guidance documents.
-It seeks to incorporate the general tests for finality and 14 ripeness taken from the cases of Abbott Laboratories v.
-Gardner, 387 U.S. 136, 148-149, 87 15 S.Ct.
-1507, 18 L.Ed.2d 681 (1967); FTC v.
-Standard Oil Co.,449 U.S. 232, 101 S.Ct.
-488 (1980) 16 and Bennett v.
-Spear, 520 U.S. 154, 117 S.Ct.
-1154 (1997), which have been cited with approval 17 and followed in many states.
-Under this subsection, some appellant challenges or bases for 18 challenge will be ripe for review, but many will not.
-The subsection seeks to furnish guidance to 19 state courts attempting to apply the doctrines of finality and ripeness.
-Under this section, the 20 person seeking review must meet all of the requirements of this article, which include standing, 21 exhaustion of remedies, and time for filing.
-22 23 The finality determination is to be made case by case in a pragmatic, flexible fashion.
-24 Fitness for review is present where issues to be considered are purely legal ones, so that further 25 factual development of the issues is not necessary.
-Hardship involves imposition of significant 26 practical harm.
-Some cases have equated that harm with impact that would justify equitable 27 intervention.
-The harm element has also been approached by asking the question: does the 28 agency action pose a difficult dilemma for the party, so that he or she must immediately take 29 action that will be very expensive and cannot be recovered or face expensive prosecution in the 30 future.
-31 32 SECTION 503.
-RELATION TO OTHER JUDICIAL REVIEW LAW AND 33 RULES.
-Unless otherwise provided by a statute of this state other than this [act], judicial review regardless of the amount involved.
-The court may grant any type of relief that is available and 2 appropriate.
-3 Comment 4 5 This section places appeals from final agency action within the existing state rules of 6 appellate procedure.
-Such action may be preferred by some states because of constitutional 7 provisions or because of the existence of rules of appellate procedure that the legislature may not 8 wish to change.
-This practice was followed under the 1961 MSAPA, and is followed in a 9 number of states today.
-See e.g.: Alaska (AS 44.62.560), California (West's Ann.Cal.Gov.Code 10 Section 11523), Delaware (29 Del.C.
+SECTION 503.
+RELATION TO OTHER JUDICIAL REVIEW LAW AND RULES.
+Unless otherwise provided by a statute of this state other than this [act], judicial review of final agency action may be taken only by proceeding as provided by [state] [rules of appellate procedure] [rules of civil procedure].
+An appeal from final agency action may be taken regardless of the amount involved.
+The court may grant any type of relief that is available and appropriate.
+This section places appeals from final agency action within the existing state rules of appellate procedure.
+Such action may be preferred by some states because of constitutional provisions or because of the existence of rules of appellate procedure that the legislature may not wish to change.
+This practice was followed under the 1961 MSAPA, and is followed in a number of states today.
+See e.g.: Alaska (AS 44.62.560), California (West's Ann.Cal.Gov.Code Section 11523), Delaware (29 Del.C.
 Section 10143), Florida (West's F.S.A.
 Section 120.68), Iowa (I.C.A. § 17A.20), Michigan (M.C.L.A.
-24.302), Minnesota (M.S.A. § 14.63) (Appeal 11 integrated with state appellate rules), Virginia (Va.
+24.302), Minnesota (M.S.A. § 14.63) (Appeal integrated with state appellate rules), Virginia (Va.
 Code Ann.
-Section 2.2-4026), Wyoming 12 13 (W.S.1977 § 16-3-114).
-14 15 SECTION 504.
-TIME FOR SEEKING JUDICIAL REVIEW OF AGENCY 16 ACTION, LIMITATIONS.
-17 (a) A proceeding to contest any rule on the ground of noncompliance with the procedural 18 requirements of this [act] must be commenced within two years from the effective date of the 19 rule.
+Section 2.2-4026), Wyoming (W.S.1977 § 16-3-114).
+SECTION 504.
+TIME FOR SEEKING JUDICIAL REVIEW OF AGENCY ACTION, LIMITATIONS. (a) A proceeding to contest any rule on the ground of noncompliance with the procedural requirements of this [act] must be commenced within two years from the effective date of the rule.
 Otherwise subject to Section 502, judicial review of a rule may be sought at any time.

-20 (b) Judicial review of an order or other final agency action other than a rule must be 21 commenced within 30 days after issuance of the order or other agency action.
-22 (c) A time for seeking judicial review under this section is tolled during any time a party 23 is pursuing an administrative remedy before the agency which must be exhausted as a condition 24 of judicial review.
-25 (d) A party may not file or petition for judicial review while seeking reconsideration 26 under Section 418.
-During the time that a petition for reconsideration is pending before an 27 agency, the time for seeking judicial review in subsection (b) is tolled.
-28 Comment
+- 26 (b) Judicial review of an order or other final agency action other than a rule must be - 27 commenced within [30] days after the date of notice to the parties of the issuance of the order or